 A couple of our recent study volunteers had serious problems with what you could variously call sudden tantrums, explosive outbursts, or brief violence.
 Of course, kids with tics can have all the problems anyone else can have.
 But about 1 in 5 children with Tourette syndrome have experiences that have been called “rage attacks.”
 These rage […]

 Recently, two different families asked me about whether it was safe for their child with tics to take medication for ADHD.
 Short answer: yes, it’s safe.
 Here’s the long answer.
-ADHD is very common in children with tics.
-For instance, about half of children with Tourette syndrome (TS) have ADHD.
-So the question comes up […]
+ADHD is very common in children with tics—nearly half of children with Tourette syndrome (TS) have ADHD.
+So the question comes up often.
+First I […]

 In our study of children whose tics began just over the past few months, I have encountered several parents who have been hesitant to have any discussion at all with their child about the tics.
 Here are my thoughts on the subject.
 Behavior therapy experts recommend creating a “tic-neutral environment.”1 In part, this means that […]